zechtz/sunzi-recipes/README.md

 # Seamlessly provision your sever using these recipes

 ## Getting started
+First you must rename the sunzi.sample.yml file to sunzi.yml

-You must first have ruby installed in your machine, then install the sunzi gem by running the following command
+Then make sure you have ruby installed in your machine, then install the sunzi gem by running the following command

 ```gem install sunzi```